mokies/ratelimitj/ratelimitj-inmemory/README.md

-RateLimitJ - In-memory
+RateLimitJ - inmemory
 ==================

-The RateLimitJ In-memory module provides an implementation of a configurable sliding window rate limiting algorithm.
+The RateLimitJ Inmemory module provides an implementation of a configurable sliding window rate limiting algorithm.

-The Redis Module support (RateLimiter)[], (AsyncRateLimiter)[] and (ReactiveRateLimiter)[] interfaces.
+The Inmemory Module supports (RequestRateLimiter)[], (ConcurrentRequestLimiter)[] interfaces.

 ### Setup